santosh0787/consul_terraform_example/README.md

 Instead of creating variables.tf file we will use above created key/values as variables in terraform code.

-3. Download the tf files from this repo and execute terraform commands
+3. Download the main.tf files from this repo and execute terraform commands

    `terraform init`
    `terraform plan`